A Home Gym You’ll Actually Use

 Once you’ve worked your way through the Must-Haves and Nice-to-Haves, here’s a list you can share with anyone shopping for you for a special occasion!

-Rogue Echo Bike: just out in 2018 and it ROCKS!
+Rogue Echo Bike: just out last year and it ROCKS!

 Trueform Runner (non-motorized treadmill)